20% Off your first consulting service!

 FAQs

-2. What was the name of the machine that Charles Babbage designed?
-The machine was called the Analytical Engine.
-It was the first mechanical machine to incorporate memory and programmable functions, though it was never fully built during Babbage’s lifetime.
+He designed a machine called the Analytical Engine.
+It was the first mechanical machine with memory and programmable functions.
+It was never completely made during Babbage’s life.

-3. How did the memory in the Analytical Engine work?
-The Analytical Engine used mechanical storage units, or registers, to hold numerical values.
-These registers allowed the machine to store intermediate results and reuse them for future calculations, introducing the concept of memory into mechanical computation.
+The Analytical Engine used mechanical storage units, or registers, to hold numbers.
+You could save results using these registers and use them later.
+This introduced the concept of memory in mechanical computation.

 Related Posts